Illness

 3. Contain germs.
 Stay home when sick with the above symptoms.

-It is also important to have family members immunized with the seasonal influenza vaccination and if available, the H1N1 vaccination.
+It is also important to have family members immunized with the seasonal influenza vaccination.

 Please observe your child closely for these symptoms.
 If your child is experiencing these symptoms, please check their temperature-it is important this flu season.
 Students complaining of these symptoms and/or that have an oral temperature of 100 degrees or higher, need to be kept at home and not sent to school.
 Students need to be fever free for 24 hours without fever reducing medications, such as Ibuprofen and Tylenol.